Are you searching for something to do over Christmas Break?

 Get creative at the Makerspace located at the main branch of the Public Library of Cincinnati and Hamilton County.
 This is a great spot, full of tools and all kinds of apparatus to help you move your crafty visions into reality.

 Explore all of the great spaces within the Cincinnati Museum Center.
-From the Dinosaur Hall to the Science Interactives to the Children’s Museum, there’s fun to last an entire day!
-And if you happen to go to Union Terminal on the weekend, be sure to see if Tower A is open (scheduled to be open on Friday-Sunday through Jan.
-5).
+From the Dinosaur Hall to the Science Interactives to the Natural History Museum, there’s fun to last an entire day!
+They are closed on Tuesdays and Wednesdays.

 Don’t miss our ideas for things to do in Cincinnati for New Year’s Eve too!
 Includes a list for kids/families AND adults only.